WRTeam-in/eDemand-Doc/docs/introduction.md

 ## Getting Started

-To set up your Elite Quiz platform, follow these steps in order:
+To set up your eDemand platform, follow these steps in order:

 1. **Admin Panel Setup** - Configure your backend management system
 2. **Firebase Configuration** - Set up the required Firebase services